ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 payloads provided.
 Values disclosed in the presented payloads have a zero-based index in this array, while the indices of absent payloads are omitted.

+If `ProofVerify` returns false, the presented JWP is invalid and the verifier rejects it.

 ## Message Authentication Code